Zlika/theodore/README.md

 * `bp pc xxxx` (with xxxx an hexadecimal number): add a breakpoint at for the given Program Counter value.
 * `bp read xxxx` (with xxxx an hexadecimal number): add a breakpoint when the emulator reads memory at the given address.
 * `bp write xxxx` (with xxxx an hexadecimal number): add a breakpoint when the emulator writes memory at the given address.
+* `read xxxx` (with xxxx an hexadecimal number): read the value at the given memory address.
+* `write xxxx yy` (with xxxx and yy hexadecimal numbers): write the value yy at memory address xxxx.